aplteam/Meddy/Docs/ReadMe.md

 `-dir=`

-: Use this to specify a directory that will become Meddy's working directory'
+: Use this to specify a directory that will become Meddy's working directory'.

 : If specified this takes precedence over any `workdir` settings in an INI file.

 `-posn=`

 : Use this in order to specify `Posn` for Meddy's main GUI window '

+Note that in case a parameter is specified both in a user INI file and on the command line the latter one wins.

 Update MarkAPL